Karl Mundt

-Karl Earl Mundt (June 3, 1900 – August 16, 1974) was an American educator and a Republican member of the United States Congress, representing South Dakota in the United States House of Representatives (1939–1948) and in the United States Senate (1948–1973).
+Karl Earl Mundt (June 3, 1900 – August 16, 1974) was an American educator and politician who represented South Dakota in the United States House of Representatives (1939–1948) and in the United States Senate (1948–1973).

-Biography
+Early life and career

 Mundt was born in Humboldt, South Dakota.
 He was the son of Ferdinand John Mundt (1875–1947) and Rose (Schneider) Mundt (1874–1965).
 Both of his parents were the descendants of German immigrants.
 Mundt attended public schools in Humboldt, Pierre, and Madison, graduating from Madison High School in 1919.
 In high school, he excelled in oratory and debate, which became lifetime passions.

-Early career

 After receiving a Bachelor of Arts degree from Carleton College in Minnesota in 1923 with a major in economics, he became a teacher and principal at Bryant High School in Bryant, South Dakota.
 As a first-year teacher he taught speech, psychology, sociology, and government, coached the debate, oratory, and extemporaneous speech teams, and began a school newspaper.
 After his first year, he was promoted to Superintendent of Bryant schools, a position he held until 1927.
 As superintendent, he continued to coach debate and oratory.